Procedure for Child Psycho-Educational and Diagnostic Assessment

 After the office session(s):

-- A formal written report is produced which analyses the test results to identify the child’s learning pattern; strengths and weaknesses; and also delineates the information gathered beforehand, during the observations and interviews, to support any conclusions drawn.
+A formal written report is produced which analyses the test results to identify the child’s learning pattern; strengths and weaknesses; and also delineates the information gathered beforehand, during the observations and interviews, to support any conclusions drawn.
 We also include relevant individualized recommendations.
-Report writing is approximately a 6-8 hour process.
 We spend considerable time on this as it represents your child so we want it to be as accurate and useful as possible.

-- An office session to provide feedback and discuss assessment outcome is arranged on request, alternatively results not yet discussed may be conveyed over the phone or Skype.
+An office or zoom session to provide feedback and discuss assessment outcome is arranged on request.
 The report will then be sent to you in pdf format for you to review for accuracy and once you provide any necessary feedback, it will be finalised for you to distribute as needed.
 On request, the clinical report can be modified for submission to the school, i.e. an alternative copy with sensitive family information excluded.